 Guanajuato (gwah-nah-HWAH-toh) is a colonial gem sitting in a valley around 220 miles northwest of Mexico City.
 If Mexico’s colonial cities were a crown, Guanajuato would, without doubt, be its prime jewel.
 The town has been named as a World Heritage Site by UNESCO.

-The great architecture of this gorgeous city was built with the enormous wealth generated from the silver mines that enjoyed their heyday during the 17th and 18th centuries.
-At this time, Guanajuato was the source for one third of the world’s silver supply.
+The great architecture of this gorgeous city was built using the enormous wealth generated from the silver mines that enjoyed their heyday during the 17th and 18th centuries; during this period, Guanajuato was the source for one-third of the world’s silver.

-Guanajuato is clean, tidy and very safe.
-It’s cobbled streets twist and turn, so just walking around is an adventure with new things to discover and explore with every new corner.
-People often get lost in this city and have hours of fun discovering things they had never planned to see, but are glad they did.
+Guanajuato is clean, tidy, and very safe.
+Its cobbled streets twist and turn, so just walking around is an adventure.
+The city’s maze-like layout often creates opportunities for serendipitous encounters, with visitors discovering things they had never planned to see, but are glad they did.

-This city has a genuine Spanish colonial look, style, feel and atmosphere.
+This city has a genuine colonial look, style, feel and atmosphere.
 Cobbled streets, churches, asymmetrical buildings, an amazing tapestry of color, vibrancy and sheer historical splendor await all who visit.
 You’ll need a good pair of walking shoes and a reasonable level of fitness to enjoy the city on foot, some roads and alleyways feature steep and steady climbs, sometimes along cobbled pavements.

-Guanajuato is still largely an undiscovered treasure amongst the foreign tourists to Mexico.
-It’s a very popular weekend getaway for Mexicans and their families, and if you take the time to come here, you’re certain to be satisfied.
+Guanajuato remains largely an undiscovered treasure among foreign tourists to Mexico.
+It’s a very popular weekend getaway for Mexicans and their families living in the region, and if you make the time to come here, you won’t be disappointed.